+OSHA's mission is to ensure safe and healthful workplaces in America.
 Since the agency was created in 1971, workplace fatalities have been cut in half and occupational injury and illness rates have declined 40 percent.
 OSHA is focusing on three strategies:

-- 1) Strong, fair, and effective enforcement; - 2) Outreach, education, and compliance assistance; and - 3) Partnerships and voluntary programs.
+- 1) strong, fair, and effective enforcement; - 2) outreach, education, and compliance assistance; and - 3) partnerships and voluntary programs.

-While no rules have been developed by OSHA specifically for the salon, individuals engaged in the practice of cosmetology are expected to abide by all OSHA rules contained within the Code of Federal Regulations (29 CFR) that deal with workplace safety and health.
-These rules describe the responsibilities of employers and employees in dealing with hazardous chemicals, personal protective devices, proper ventilation, and prevention from over exposure to dusts, and overall health and safety plans.
-As well as bloodborne pathogens and OSHA bloodborne Pathogens standards, universal precautions and handling of blood spills.
+While no specific rules exist, individuals engaged in the practice of cosmetology are expected to abide by basic rules contained within the Code of Federal Regulations (29 CFR) that deal with workplace safety and health.
+These rules describe the responsibilities of employers and employees in dealing with hazardous chemicals, personal protective devices, proper ventilation, prevention from over exposure to dusts, and overall health and safety plans.